The Drill finds out the Dowser

 It has recently become fashionable to talk of a post-factual age, although this idea dates back, at least, to the 1980s and may, as I will suggest, go back much further.
 In his book True Enough (2008) Farhad Manjoo offers a quite detailed US perspective on the issue.
 Here I want to concentrate on two key points that he raises.

 First is the question of quantity of information, a matter that should be of interest to all historians and archaeologists.
-Ostensibly more information should be good; the fact that we know more about the 20th century than the Upper Paleolithic must allow us to give a much more detailed and authoritative clinthill_limoaccount of the former.
+Ostensibly more information should be good; the fact that we know more about the 20th century than the Upper Paleolithic must allow us to give a much more detailed and authoritative account of the former.
 But does it?
 As Manjoo points out, this is not necessarily the case.
 If we compare, as he does, the evidence for John F. Kennedy’s assassination, with that of the 9/11 attacks, there is a mass of information, media etc on the latter, but the only comprehensive first hand evidence, so to speak, of the former is the Zapruder film.
 Does this make it less likely that there will be alternative explanations and conspiracy theories around 9/11?
 Far from it; as Manjoo discusses, works such as Dylan Avery’s film Loose Change can draw on a vast array of information to construct an elaborate conspiratorial account around the events of 9thSeptember 2001.
 In effect, the more information we have, the easier it is to construct contradictory accounts of an event or process and the internet offers a plethora of memetic means to disseminate them.

 The second point concerns the nature of events.
 If I predict that Manchester United will win their next match, there will come a point at which this assertion can be verified.
 But if I predict that the World’s ice caps will melt due to Global warming, or that the Brexit will benefit the UK economy, it may well be many years, if ever, until these assertions can be verified or refuted.
 If in 10 or 20 years time the ice caps have not melted, I can still claim that eventually they will.
 In effect then, processes that have any sort of longer term outcome are open to all kinds of assertions and counter hypotheses, because the point at which fact on the ground can be established recede into the future, indeed there may be no point at which the drill will definitively find out the dowser.